 Of course, it’s about more than just puffins.
 There are loads of species of seabirds that you can see from the Scottish Seabird centre, including the worlds largest colony of northern gannets.
 And seabirds aren’t all – you might even be lucky enough to spot seals or even dolphins!

-We visited the Scottish Seabird Centre at the end of May, which was during puffin breeding season.
+We have done two visits to the Scottish Seabird Center.
+Our first visit included entry to the seabird centre itself, and then a trip on a fast rigid inflatable boat (RIB) around three islands, which lasted around 75 minutes.
+This first trip was at the end of May, which was during puffin breeding season.
 We had booked an afternoon Three Islands Seabird Safari, but turned up early because we wanted to explore the Seabird Discovery Centre a little bit before hand.

 This was an excellent decision, and one we highly recommend to anyone planning a trip on one of the boats.
 You’ll learn all about the various bird and marine life that lives on the various islands around North Berwick, plus get the opportunity to see it all up close with the interactive live camera feeds.
 It was both fun and entertaining, and we think is worth including as part of your visit.
 There are plenty of kid-friendly exhibits for families.